turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_focus/index.md

 ---
-title: "Tailpipe Table: aws_cost_and_usage_focus - Query AWS Cost and Usage Reports (Focus 1.0)"
+title: "Tailpipe Table: aws_cost_and_usage_focus - Query AWS Cost and Usage Reports (FOCUS 1.0)"
 description: "AWS Cost and Usage FOCUS report contains your cost and usage data formatted with FinOps Open Cost and Usage Specification (FOCUS) 1.0."
 ---

-# Table: aws_cost_and_usage_focus - Query AWS Cost and Usage Reports (Focus 1.0)
+# Table: aws_cost_and_usage_focus - Query AWS Cost and Usage Reports (FOCUS 1.0)

-The `aws_cost_and_usage_focus` table enables querying AWS Cost and Usage Report (CUR) data using the Focus 1.0 schema.
+The `aws_cost_and_usage_focus` table enables querying AWS Cost and Usage Report (CUR) data using the FOCUS 1.0 schema.
 This table provides granular insights into AWS billing, cost allocation, discounts, pricing, and resource-level usage.

+Limitations and notes:
+- This table currently supports collecting from `.gzip` files only.
+- When determining each log's timestamp, the table uses the following order of precedence:
+  - `ChargePeriodStart`
+  - `ChargePeriodEnd`
+  - `BillingPeriodStart`
+  - `BillingPeriodEnd`
+- If none of the columns above are present, then Tailpipe will be unable to collect logs from that export.
+- If the export does not include the `SubAccountId` column, logs will still collected, but all rows will be indexed under `default` instead of an AWS account ID.

 ## Configure